 - A large bearish candle

 A vital component of all evening stars is the middle candlestick.
 The middle candle is a small candlestick or a Doji.
-This candle puts the “star” in “evening star.”
+This candle puts the “star” in the “evening star.”

 Interpretation